xvanov/socratica/docs/epics.md

 **Goal:** Shared visual canvas for diagrams, graphs, and geometric problem solving.
 **Value:** Enables visual learning for geometry and graphing concepts.

-#### Story 6.1: Whiteboard Canvas Foundation
+#### Story 6.1: Whiteboard Foundation & Drawing Tools

 As a student,
-I want a shared drawing canvas where I can draw diagrams, So that I can visually represent geometric problems and graphs.
+I want a shared drawing canvas with comprehensive drawing tools and mathematical diagram support, So that I can visually represent geometric problems and graphs.

 **Acceptance Criteria:**
 1. Canvas element is available in chat interface
 2. Canvas supports drawing with mouse/touch input
-3. Basic drawing tools (pen, eraser) available
-4. Canvas dimensions are responsive to screen size
+3. Canvas dimensions are responsive to screen size
+4. Basic drawing tools: pen tool for freehand drawing, eraser tool for corrections
+5. Advanced drawing tools: line tool for straight lines, shape tools (circle, rectangle, polygon)
+6. Color picker for drawing elements
+7. Tool selection UI is intuitive
+8. Supports geometric shapes (triangles, circles, polygons)
+9. Supports coordinate grid for graphing
+10. Supports axis labels and annotations
+11. Supports equation rendering on canvas
+12. Supports angle and measurement tools
-5. Drawings are visible in real-time
+13. Drawings are visible in real-time

 **Prerequisites:** Epic 5 complete (UI foundation exists)

-#### Story 6.2: Drawing Tools and Controls
+#### Story 6.2: Real-Time Synchronization & Persistence

 As a student,
-I want tools to draw shapes, lines, and equations on the whiteboard, So that I can create mathematical diagrams and graphs.

-**Acceptance Criteria:**
-1. Pen tool for freehand drawing
-2. Line tool for straight lines
-3. Shape tools (circle, rectangle, polygon)
-4. Eraser tool for corrections
-5. Color picker for drawing elements
-6. Tool selection UI is intuitive

-**Prerequisites:** Story 6.1 (canvas foundation exists)

-#### Story 6.3: Real-Time Synchronization

-As a student,
-I want to see AI tutor drawings appear on my whiteboard in real-time, So that we can collaborate visually on problem-solving.
+I want to collaborate with the AI tutor on the whiteboard and have my drawings persist, So that we can work together visually and I don't lose my work while solving a problem.

 **Acceptance Criteria:**
 1. AI tutor can draw on whiteboard through API